mattmakai/fullstackpython.com/source/content/pages/01-introduction/03-why-use-python.markdown

   Python is a very good option for many use cases.

 * [Why I Push for Python](http://lorenabarba.com/blog/why-i-push-for-python/)
-  explains one professor's rationale for promoting Python to teach programming to undergraduates.
+  gives one professor's rationale for promoting Python to teach programming to undergraduates.

 * If you're wondering about the differences in Python's dynamically typed